 I recently received an email from a guy named David who was looking for some writing advice.
 He enjoys writing (and judging by the email, the dude has some serious talent) but he has been feeling a little stuck.

-That being said, David sounds cool and I wanted to answer his question which was basically – Writing is hard.
+But I love talking about writing so I was thrilled to get David’s question, which was basically – Writing is hard.
 How do you do it?